afontcu/afontcu.dev/content/blog/goal-of-software-development.md

 We'd need to produce less of what we just agreed that gives us value.

 Writing code is in conflict with its main goal.
-I feel this is quite uncommon in other realities: it doesn't happen [in a factory](https://afontcu.dev/shoe-factory-build-software/).
+This is quite uncommon in other realities: it doesn't happen [in a factory](https://afontcu.dev/shoe-factory-build-software/).

 ## Code is not an asset